 Training Site Overview

-The Boise VAMC is part of VA NW Health Network (VISN 20), which includes facilities in Alaska, Washington, Oregon, and Idaho.
-The Boise VAMC is a 46-bed facility with an adjacent 32-bed extended care unit which houses nine beds for inpatient substance abuse.
-The Boise VAMC also operates Community Based Outpatient Clinics (CBOCs) in Twin Falls and Caldwell, Idaho, an Outreach Clinic in Burns, Oregon and Salmon, Idaho and Behavioral Health services at the Boise Veterans Center.
-The Boise VAMC is an acute care teaching hospital, providing a full range of patient care services, with state-of-the-art technology as well as education and research.
+The Boise VA Medical Center is part of VA NW Health Network (VISN 20), which includes facilities in Alaska, Washington, Oregon, and Idaho.
+The Boise VA Medical Center is a 46-bed facility with an adjacent 32-bed extended care unit which houses nine beds for inpatient substance abuse.
+The Boise VA Medical Center also operates Community Based Outpatient Clinics (CBOCs) in Twin Falls and Caldwell, Idaho and Outreach Clinics in Burns, Oregon and Salmon, Idaho.
+The Boise VA Medical Center is an acute care teaching hospital, providing a full range of patient care services, with state-of-the-art technology, as well as education and research.
 Comprehensive health care is provided through primary care, secondary, and long-term care in areas of medicine, surgery, psychiatry, physical medicine and rehabilitation, oncology, dentistry, geriatrics, and extended care.

 A competitive annual stipend is provided to residents as well as 13 paid holidays, annual leave, sick leave, health care benefits, personal office space, and free parking.